your board for

-I am always asked, "How did you come up with the idea that created the Chexagon Board?"
-I share with people that as a fifth grader I played checkers during school recess and break time.
+I am always asked, "How did you come up with this idea?"
+"How did you create Chexagon?"
+I love to share my story.
+That as a fifth grader I played checkers during school recess and break time.
 It was the game of choice.
 There were no video games in those days (1969).
-My daughters thinks that I lived during the Jurassic age.
-She thinks that my friends and I played with rocks.
-Yet it was the strategic game of checkers and chess type games that helped my skills in the classroom for learning and making thought provoking choices in life.
+My daughters believe that I lived during the stone age.
+They think that my friends and I played with rocks.
+Actually, we did but that's another story.